donaldboulton/publiuslogic/src/pages/blog/gatsby-github-comments-utterances.md

 #### Supported Themes

 By default [Utterances](https://github.com/utterance/utterances) comes with two choices for themes:
-- `github-light` - The normal Github style
+- `github-light` - The normal GitHub style
-- `github-dark` - A dark mode in the style of Github
+- `github-dark` - A dark mode in the style of GitHub

 More themes can be added [with additional stylesheets](https://github.com/utterance/utterances/blob/master/CONTRIBUTING.md#theme-development).